 More than 80% of Malaysia’s cross-border patients visit from Indonesia, where healthcare infrastructure there has yet to catch up with the rising middle class.
 Patients also visit from China (30% of Malaysia’s citizenry is of Chinese descent) and the Middle East (as a moderate Muslim country, Malaysia offers great cultural compatibility to the Islamic patient).
 Similarly, Australians increasingly fleeing rising healthcare costs seek comfort in Malaysia’s universal command of the English language.

 Over the years, Malaysia has managed to continue improving its healthcare infrastructure and quality while keeping prices low.
 Malaysia now competes with India for the value-seeking patient, as well as the affluent patient seeking access specialties in the region.
 Global healthcare consumers from the EU and North America are beginning to locate Malaysia on the medical travel map and embrace its many attributes.

-Around 40 of Malaysia’s 113 private hospitals, including the giant KPJ and Sime Darby networks, now serve international patients.
+Around 40 of Malaysia’s 113 private hospitals, including the giant IHH Berhad and Ramsay Sime Darby networks, now serve international patients.

 Comprehensive, Inexpensive Health Screenings